MileHacker Logo

 Budgeting & Costs

-Mont Saint-Michel offers options for various spending levels.
+Mont Saint-michel-Michel offers options for various spending levels.
 Daily costs vary considerably based on travel preferences.

 Currency & Exchange

-The official currency of France is the Euro (€, EUR).
-ATMs are widely available in larger towns near Mont Saint-Michel, like Pontorson and Avranches.
-On Mont Saint-michel-Michel itself, ATMs are limited, so arrange to withdraw cash on the continental landmass.
+The official currency of The french republic is the Euro (€, EUR).
+Atms are easy to find in larger towns near Mont Saint-Michel, like Pontorson and Avranches.
+On Mont Saint-Michel itself, ATMs are limited, so arrange to withdraw cash on the mainland.

 Payment Tips